py-stockfish/stockfish/README.md

 ### Get perft information

-The [perft](https://www.chessprogramming.org/Perft) command is used to test the move generation and counts the total number of nodes to a certain depth as well as the number of leaf nodes for a certain move.
+The [perft](https://www.chessprogramming.org/Perft) command is used to test the move generation.
+It counts the total number of leaf nodes to a certain depth, and shows how this node count is divided amongst all legal moves of the current position.

 The `depth` parameter should be an integer greater than zero and specifies the search depth.